Mimir Capabilities

 Polarimetry

-In imaging polarimetry mode, the POL wheel is moved to put the rotateable H-band Half-Wave (HWP) into the beam, the Molectron Wire Grid is moved into the beam, the slit and decker plates are moved out of the beam, and the H-band Barr filter and PK50 long-wavelength suppressor are put into the beam.
+In imaging polarimetry mode, the POL wheel is moved to select a rotateable Half-Wave (either the H-HWP or K-HWP zero-order devices), the Molectron Wire Grid, and the proper bandpass filters.
 The HWP modulates the plane of linear polarization while the wire grid performs the analysis.
 Obtaining polarimetric data consists of obtaining a set of images, each with a unique position angle for the HWP.
 The HWP will introduce an intensity modulation with a frequency four times the HWP rotation frequency (a "4-theta" modulation).
-Extraction of the polarimetric signal, and calibration against known standards, is handled by our custom software (see software page and polarimetric software page).
+Extraction of the polarimetric signal, and calibration against known standards, is handled by our custom software.

-In this polarimetric imaging mode, the entire 10x10 arcmin field is available when using the F/5 camera or the entire 3x3 arcmin field when using the F/17 camera.
+In this mode, the entire 10x10 arcmin field is available when using the F/5 camera or the entire 3x3 arcmin field when using the F/17 camera.

 Scripts to obtain polarimetry data are efficient and robust.
-The HWP position angle steps between inages by 10.8 degrees, resulting in 16 image-HWP positions, covering a bit more than one full HWP rotation per polarimetric data set.
-Alternatively, a faster U, Q chopping mode collects 8 U-Q sets of data per HWP rotation.
-This U, Q chopping mode is encorporated into a 6-position dithering script that collects all polarization data while performing small motion (~15 arcsec) dithering on the sky.
+The HWP position angle steps between images by 10.8 degrees, using a U, Q chopping mode to collect 8 U-Q sets of data per HWP rotation.
+This mode is encorporated into a 6-position dithering script that collects all polarization data while performing small motion (~15 arcsec) 6-position dithering on the sky.

 Quick Look Tables: